 Falls Prevention Team

 Join our team!
-We generally meet once a month at the Visiting Nurse Association, 1524 Sycamore St., Iowa City, usually on the first Tuesday of each month.
-For next meeting date or more information contact Chair Joyce Eland at 319-337-9686, ext.1129.
+We generally meet once a month at the Visiting Nurse Association, 1524 Sycamore St., Iowa City.
+Meetings are usually on the first Tuesday of each month at 4pm.
+To confirm meeting dates or for more information, contact the Chair Joyce Eland at 319-337-9686, ext.1129.

 View Action Team & Committee members